nikovirtala/Certified-Kubernetes-Administrator-CKA/README.md

 + [kops - Kubernetes Operations](https://github.com/kubernetes/kops)

 ### Online Cources
-Internet is full of online learning environments and many of them provide Kubernetes courses, some of these cource more tightly coupled to CKA exam and some are less.
+Internet is full of online learning environments and many of them provide Kubernetes courses, some of these cources more tightly coupled to CKA exam and some are less.
 Here you have few of them.
 Most of them have at least free trial available.
 + [edX - Introduction to Kubernetes](https://www.edx.org/course/introduction-kubernetes-linuxfoundationx-lfs158x) \(Free, $99 for verified certificate\)
 + [edX - Fundamentals of Containers, Kubernetes, and Red Hat OpenShift](https://www.edx.org/course/fundamentals-containers-kubernetes-red-hat-do081x) \(Free, $99 for verified certificate\)
 + [Linux Academy - Certified Kubernetes Administrator](https://linuxacademy.com/linux/training/course/name/certified-kubernetes-administrator-preparation-course) \($49.00 / 1 month, 7 days free trial\)